-- This function can support devices such as a USB flash disk or a floppy disk with FAT 32/16 format and single partition only. - DO NOT shut down or reset the system while updating the BIOS to prevent the system boot failure!
+- This function can support devices such as USB flash disk or floppy disk with FAT 32/16 format and single partition only. - DO NOT shut down or reset the system while updating the BIOS to prevent the system boot failure!

-4.8.3 Ai Net 2
+4.7.3 Al Net 2